 - Silver julep spoon or plain old straw

 - 1 tablespoon granulated superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery), or turbinado sugar

 - 1 ounce (2 tablespoons) cold water

 - 2 1/2 ounces (5 tablespoons) bourbon

-- 1. Use a muddler to crush the mint leaves and sugar together in the bottom of a silver julep cup or tall glass.
-(You want to gently press and turn the mint to release the leaves’ essential oils and accompanying taste and aroma.
-The objective is not to pound the mint into oblivion.)
+- Use a muddler to crush the mint leaves and sugar together in the bottom of a silver julep cup or tall glass.
 Add the water and stir until the sugar dissolves.
 (Superfine sugar will dissolve the quickest, granulated sugar may take a little extra stirring and patience, and turbinado sugar may result in a lovely caramel flavor but with a few undissolved crystals.)

 On the coldest day of the year--the coldest day of many years--I made a mint julep for the first time.
 My reckoning was that the bourbon, even over ice, would be a warming addition to the evening (it was.)
 I pulled out the cocktail muddler I inherited from my father, which rarely gets used, and I muddled the mint leaves and sugar.